 While the UK technically left the EU on January 1, 2020, the 12-month transition period meant the UK adhered to EU rules and remained a member of the single market.
 It also meant UK motorists could drive in the EU in the same way they had done in preceding decades.

-However, with the transition period at an end (January 1, 2021), UK drivers heading to the EU must now adhere to new rules.
+However, with the transition period having ended in January 1, 2021, UK drivers heading to the EU must now adhere to new rules.

 Find out more and get covered here.

 Will I need an International Driving Permit (IDP) to drive in the EU?

 When driving in the EI post-Brexit, you will not need an international driving permit (IDP) for short trips* if you have a full UK (Great Britain and Northern Ireland) photocard driving license.

 But if you only have a paper version of your license you will need to get an IDP.